TheMindVirus/pywin32neon/README.md

 # pywin32neon
-Python code which creates a Window and enables Neon blurbehind Enough said.
+Python code which creates a Window and enables Neon blurbehind.

+Enough said.